You’re hoping we will say remodels can be so much fun if you know these things first. We could, but that would be a lie.

 A Remodeling Horror Story Part Two … It’s me.
 Hi.
 I’m the Problem.

-PRO TIP: ALWAYS make sure all the contractors are gone at the end of the day before you resume your normal life.
+PRO TIP: ALWAYS make sure all the contractors are gone at the end of the day before you resume your everyday life.
 Check twice.
 Maybe three times.

 A cautionary tale … when I was seven months pregnant, it was a Friday afternoon.
 All the contractors had finished for the weekend.